EGPostema/DrawerDissect/README.md

 ## 📋 Troubleshooting

 **Pipeline won't start?**
-- Ensure API keys added to `config.yaml` and file saved/closed
+- Ensure API keys are configured (either via environment variables or in `config.yaml`)
 - Check that virtual environment activated (`dissectenv`) with required packages (`pip install -r requirements.txt`)
 - Check your current directory (`cd`); it should be `Drawerdissect`